 4. Use your smallest ornaments to fill in gaps.
 Fill the largest gaps first to ensure proper coverage.
 Repeat until all ornaments are used.
 Don't have enough for the coverage you'd hoped for?
 Focus on the largest gaps first.
 Decide which gaps you can live with.
 Smaller gaps can be filled with garland in the next step.

 TIP: Remove and discard plastic ornament toppers if necessary.
 This can make it easier to fit into tighter gaps.

 5. Cut small pieces of garland and glue on wreath to fill gaps and hide globs of hot glue.
-Smaller pieces and sparse coverage will give a peak-a-boo effect.
+Smaller pieces and sparse coverage will give a peek-a-boo effect.
 Bigger pieces and larger coverage will give a fuller, snowy effect.

 TIP: Keep your fingers glue-free, and your gaps filled perfectly by using a Popsicle stick to tuck garland into nooks and crannies.

 6. Glue snowflakes to the wreath.
 Allow wreath to rest while the glue dries before hanging.